A Very Efficient Korea Itinerary for 7 Days

 Option 1: Busan & Seoul

 Experience one of the biggest jimjilbangs in Korea.
 Of all my jimjilbang experiences in Korea, SPA Land Centum City is by far the fanciest.
 (Get discount tickets here).
 Basically – you’ll split up by gender into various baths (prepared to get naked).
-Enjoy soaking in all sorts of tubs before showering off, donning your jimjilbang set (seen above) and enjoying the mixed gender area.
+Enjoy soaking in all sorts of tubs before showering off, donning your jimjilbang set (seen above), and enjoying the mixed gender area.
 Besides the common area and food options, this also has various rooms to decompress and get zen.

 Once you’ve fully relaxed, grab some lunch, and then head back to Seoul!
 The most efficient way to do this is to grab the KTX as it takes under 3 hours.
 You could also fly, which’ll take an hour, but the KTX is easier much easier.
-There are so many trains that go between Busan and Seoul, so you don’t really have to worry about getting a specific one.
+There are so many trains that go between Busan and Seoul, you don’t really have to worry about getting a specific one.
 Again, check Korail for times.

 In Seoul, you’ll want to check into Hongdae this time.
 This is because Hongdae Station is right on the airport line, so it’ll be easy to get to Incheon from here.
 Plus, Hongdae is a fun, trendy neighborhood since it has three big universities nearby.
 I wrote a post on my favorite Hongdae hotels, but here are a few I particularly love:

-• RYSE – the ultimate chic hotel to stay in Hongdae – don’t miss the “secret” bar.
+- RYSE – the ultimate chic hotel to stay in Hongdae – don’t miss the “secret” bar.
 I stayed here on my last visit and loved it.

-• TwoTwo Househas that fun, hipster decor
+- TwoTwo House – has that fun, hipster decor

-• L7 Hongdaenice, clean design with a pool!
+- L7 Hongdae – nice, clean design with a pool!

 By the time you get to Seoul, transfer over to Hongdae, and check in to your hotel, it’ll be close to dinner time.
-I would say get dinner and just walk around to experience Hongdae night life.
+I would say get dinner and just walk around to experience the night life.
 It’s such a fun vibe – even if you’re over 30 like I am now and seeing all the college students out and about makes you feel ancient!

 Off the top of my head, I don’t have any specific restaurants to recommend but you’re in a great spot for just about every type of dish under the sun.
 (I once went here for buffalo mac and cheese lol).
 Ask your hotel for recommendations based on what you’re craving!

-Option 2A: Fun Things to See in Seoul
+Option 2A: A Full Day in Seoul

 Sightseeing Option 2B: A DMZ Tour